Psilocybin: The Therapeutic View

 “Psychedelics, used responsibly and with proper caution, would be for psychiatry what the microscope is for biology and medicine or the telescope is for astronomy.”

 Stanislav Grof, Psychiatrist

 Most of us also exist in a culture that isn’t conducive to fostering self-compassion and inner-listening.
 We are encouraged to compare, compete, distract, and numb ourselves.
 We might follow intense socially-conditioned pressures to be more productive, more successful, fitter, stronger, or prettier.
 We may not ever fully realise this, accepting it merely as the status quo, without fully appreciating the impact it has.
 We also mostly view ourselves as isolated egos, rather than being profoundly interconnected.
-It is not a metaphysical claim to say that most of us identify more with our thoughts that temporarily rise and fall in and out of consciousness, than identifying with consciousness itself, which is a constant precondition of the mind.
+It is not a metaphysical claim to say that most of us identify more with our thoughts that temporarily rise and fall in and out of consciousness, than identifying with consciousness (or 'Self') itself, which is a constant precondition of the mind.
 We might become disconnected from our bodies, feelings, and senses.
 Further, happiness is sold as something found at some forever moving point in the future, instead of something that is innate and right here, right now.